 We are self-supporting and accept no corporate sponsorships.

-The Fair is held outside under the trees at East City Park, Third and Monroe Streets, the weekend of the first Sunday in May.
+The Fair is held outside under the trees at East City Park, between Third and First and Monroe and Hayes Streets, the weekend of the first Sunday in May.

 Craft booths operate

 10:00 to 7:00 Saturday and